-The goals of cognitive remediation are to bolster specific cognitive capacities that are weak and to teach compensatory strategies.
+The goal of cognitive remediation is to bolster specific cognitive capacities that are weak and to teach compensatory strategies.
 Cognitive remediation is used primarily with three groups of people:

 For people with brain injury, cognitive remediation typically targets the following neuropsychological functions: attention and concentration; memory; planning; monitoring one’s work or behavior; and making adjustments based on feedback.